Chester Alan Arthur II: Early life

 Chester Alan Arthur II was the second son of Ellen Lewis Herndon and Chester A. Arthur.
 Ellen was the daughter of explorer William Lewis Herndon.
 He was born on July 25, 1864 in New York City.
 His elder brother, William Lewis Herndon Arthur, was born in December 1860, named after Ellen's father, and died in July 1863 from convulsions or swelling of the brain.
-It was particularly difficult for Nell, her husband wrote, "Nell is broken hearted.
+It was particularly difficult for Ellen; as her husband wrote, "Nell is broken hearted.
 I fear for her health."
 Feeling as if they had "taxed" William's brain with "intellectual demands", they pampered their second son, who "led a life that closely resembled that of European royalty."
 He wore nice clothes, learned to sail and ride, and was taught charm and vanity.
 His parents had somewhat of a laissez-faire attitude about his academics.

 He had a younger sister, Ellen Herndon "Nell" Arthur, who was born in 1871.

 The family had a home at 123 Lexington Avenue in Kips Bay, Manhattan.
 There, Ellen held musical recitals, dinners and other parties at home to support her husband's professional and political ambitions.
 Chester had offices at Fifth Avenue Hotel, which was then the "epicenter of New York Republican politics.
 Although it was near his family's home, he used the hotel as a second home.
 He also spent many evenings away from the family at Delmonico's.
 From March through April 1878, Arthur traveled with his mother and sister to Europe.

 His parents' marriage was not particularly happy; Ellen Arthur had difficulty managing her husband's "late hours and high living".
 His mother died in 1880 of pneumonia, before her husband was elected vice president.
 Regarding his father's reaction to his wife's death, "It was said that something graver, softer, kindlier, was observable in the character of her husband, aft the falling of that heavy blow."

 It was said of his father's attentiveness to his children, "although Arthur loved to showcase his two children" at New York and "White House social affairs, he much preferred fishing, feasting with his cronies, and administrative work to family life."
 His relationship with his children was considered "somewhat strained and aloof".

 Author Annette Atkins theorizes that Chester Alan Arthur II may have developed a "rosebud gathering", or live for the moment attitude about life due to his mother's early death at the age of 42.
 Another contributing factor may have been the zealousness of his father's ambitions that kept him away from his family, which was very difficult for his mother, and presumably the children.